Dom4489/Explr-Asia/README.md

 #

 ### **Key Features** :
-- Generated hotel recommendations based in your desired destination
+- Generated hotel recommendations based on your desired destination
 - Each hotel page will contain a summary and provide access to the hotel’s official website
-- Users are able to add certain hotels to lists
+- Users are able to add certain hotels to user made lists
-- Multiple lists can be created to separate different locations
+- Multiple lists can be created in order to differentiate between trips

 #